Healthcare expenditure statistics

 Statistics on healthcare expenditure are documented in a background article which provides more information on the scope of the data, the legal framework, the methodology employed, as well as related concepts and definitions.

-In May 2016, the European Commission adopted a strategic plan for promoting health and food safety for the period 2016-2020.
+The European Commission adopted a Strategic Plan for the period 2020-2024.
 In order to improve the quality and effectiveness of public expenditure and contribute to prosperity and social cohesion, the European Commission seeks to provide expertise on health systems and support actions that help prevent and reduce the impact of ill-health on individuals and economies, while encouraging and supporting innovation and the uptake of modern technologies for better care delivery and cost-effectiveness.

 The Directorate-General for Health and Food Safety has constituted a list of 88 European core health indicators (ECHIs) for monitoring progress in relation to health policy and broader objectives.
 Among these, it recommends specifically following developments for: